luhcartimods/Vanilla-/README.md

 # Vanilla Plus
-Modpack for Minecraft which enchances vanilla Monster
+Modpack for Minecraft which enchances the Vanilla Experience

+Repo for Issues